RIPE-NCC/ris-docs/docs/40_Prototypes/10_per_peer_dumps.md

 Per-peer dump files are MRT files of type TABLE_DUMP_V2, as described in [RFC 6396, Section 4.3](https://datatracker.ietf.org/doc/html/rfc6396#section-4.3), similar to the "raw bview" per-RRC dump files.
 The difference is that each file only contains RIB entries from single peer, and that these files are generated every hour (in contrast with per-RRC files, which are generated every 8 hours).
 Another difference is that these files are more conformant with the format described in the RFC: they do not contain MP_UNREACH_NLRI attribute in RIB entries, and do not include announced prefix in MP_REACH_NLRI attribute, as Section 4.3.4 of RFC 6396 describes.

+### File retention

-At the moment we have per-peer dump files since 28 January 2022, however, we plan to reduce the retention of these files to two weeks.
+Per-peer dump files are available for the period of two weeks.

 ### REST Interface